nallen05/old-norse/bifrost/README.md

 ## CBOX EVENTS

-If a CBOX is matched (see `WITH-BIFROST-CBOX` & `REGISTER-CBOX`) then a CBOX event will be returned instead:
+If a CBOX is matched then a CBOX event will be returned instead:

     (:CBOX-CLICK-LEFT   row column)
+    (:CBOX-CLICK-MIDDLE row column)
+    (:CBOX-CLICK-RIGHT  row column)
-    (:CBOX-RELEASE-LEFT row column)
+    (:CBOX-RELEASE      row column)
     (:CBOX-UNCLICK-LEFT row column)
+    (:CBOX-HOVER        row column)

 These are something made by BIFROST.
 They aren't part of the ANSI standard.